developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/configreference/index.md

 	<DecodeVolume value="3"/>

 ### DecodeFrequency
 Controls the frequency of the device beeper when a barcode is successfully decoded.
 Must be within the range of the beeper.
+This feature is applicable to WM/CE platform & Android KitKat and above platform only.

 **Possible Values**: